rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 Microsoft's enterprise content management platform `SharePoint` gives teams a space to collaborate on files, workflows, and general information sites.
 There are a multitude of different ways to extend the platform, depending on what version of SharePoint and type of site.
 Anything from a simple in-page Content Editor Web Part with HTML/CSS/JavaScript all the way up to the more modern React [SPFx development model.](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) Often times we would allow users to manage their own data in one or more SharePoint Lists that would serve as the backend for a React UI front end.
 When deploying these types of apps I would often run into a couple situations where:

 1. We wanted to define the look and feel without having to adjust the Master Page / Page Layout
-2. We wanted to rapidly iterate on a single page app with React if SPFx development wasn't available 2a) We wanted to circumvent deploying through the "app model" entirely
+2. We wanted to rapidly iterate on a single page app with React if SPFx development wasn't available.
+Or circumvent deploying through the app model entirely.
-3. We wanted to be able to deploy a Create React App build folder automatically to SharePoint
+3. We wanted to be able to deploy a Create React App build folder automatically to SharePoint from the command line

 This led to the development of a starter kit based on Create React App (CRA) that we could quickly iterate on and deploy to SharePoint.
 Starting from the basic CRA template, I will walk through the some of the key configuration steps to achieve a more seamless SharePoint development workflow that is able to pull in data.

 # Setting up the Proxy Server

-In order to make requests from localhost to SharePoint (via the SharePoint API) and avoid CORS requests (usually disabled on the IIS Web Front End Servers) - we need to a way to configure
+In order to make requests from localhost to SharePoint (via the SharePoint API) and avoid CORS requests (usually disabled on IIS Web Front End Servers) - we need to a way to configure

-The configuration here was largely based on the great work by [@koltyakov](https://github.com/koltyakov) setting up a [CRA proxy using his sp-rest-proxy package](https://www.linkedin.com/pulse/getting-started-react-local-development-sharepoint-andrew-koltyakov/) to allow for concurrent servers to run locally.
-Completing the guide would yield the following file:
+This configuration here was largely based on the great work by [@koltyakov](https://github.com/koltyakov) setting up a [SharePoint API proxy server using his sp-rest-proxy package](https://www.linkedin.com/pulse/getting-started-react-local-development-sharepoint-andrew-koltyakov/) to allow for concurrent servers to run locally.
+Completing that guide would yield the following file:

 <blockquote> <a href="[google.com](https://github.com/rylew2/sharepoint-cra-starter)">./proxyserver/api-server.js</a> </blockquote>
 ```js